sourcegraph/deploy-sourcegraph/docs/admin-guide.md

 Admins can define custom [Prometheus recording rules](https://prometheus.io/docs/practices/rules/) via the `customPrometheusRules` configuration field.

-Add a file named `custom.rules` to the same directory that contains `config.json`.
+Add a file named `custom.rules` to the same directory that contains your `values.yaml`.
 Define your recording rules in this file.
 Here's an example:

 ```